 High intelligence does not protect you from the effects of ADHD.
-Research tells us that, including that from Thomas E. Brown, PhD, below.
+Period.
+Research tells us that, including research from Thomas E. Brown, PhD, below.
 Yet, it’s too often assumed—from childhood well into adulthood—that high IQ rules out ADHD entirely.
 In other words, you can be too smart to have ADHD.